Selecting Your First Musical Instrument|Electric Guitar

 The position at which the note is held down and determines the height of the note.

-By pressing the string against this fret, the length of the string is changed and the pitch of the note is changed.
+The fret: The string is pressed against the fret to change the length of the string and the pitch of the note.

 Six metal strings, which vibrate to produce sound.